Restless (Kasey Lansdale album)

 Restless is the first full-length album by American actor and musician Kasey Lansdale.
 It was recorded in 2013 and the executive producer is John Carter Cash.
-It was released on the indie label Blue Siren Records and was recorded at Cash Cabin Studios near Nashville, Tennessee.
+It was released on the indie label Blue Siren Records and was recorded at the Cash Cabin Studio near Nashville, Tennessee.
 To support the record, she has been touring both in the U.S. and Europe.